The major differences between the Workmen Compensation Act (1923) and the Employee Compensation Act are as follows:

 Besides, the insurer asked for the salary details of Amit and medical reports to know the extent of disability.
 After analyzing all the facts, the insurer agreed to settle the claim and paid the compensation of Rs.
 1,40,000.
 The insurer settled medical expenses incurred by Amit, amounting to Rs 2 lakh.

-The difference in compensation on a case-to-case basis
+The difference in compensation on a case-by-case basis